NAME AND OBJECTS

 3) A FAMILY MEMBER, - which shall include one or two parents (as may be) and all children under the age of 19 or 25 in full-time education .
-The family unit shall have two votes excisable by both parents and full use of The Club facilities, with exception of limitation defined in four.
+The family unit shall have two votes excisable by both parents and full use of The Club facilities.

 - Honorary life member, - who shall be nominated and elected in the manner described in Rule 39 and shall have one vote.
 Honorary Life Member shall have full use of Club facilities.